Data Center Cooling

 Elevated Chilled Water Temperatures

 For facilities with a chiller infrastructure, the EPA recommends raising the water temperatures.
-Different sources estimate a traditional supply temperature between 42-45 deg F. A higher supply temperature yields higher efficiency for the chiller as it reduces energy consumption.
+Different sources estimate a traditional supply temperature between 42-45 degree F. A higher supply temperature yields higher efficiency for the chiller as it reduces energy consumption.
 Higher set points can also segue into water side economizers.

-In a recent survey conducted by the Uptime Institute, enterprise data center managers responded that 39% of them expected that their data centers would run out of cooling capacity in the next 12-24 months and 21% claimed they would run out of cooling capacity in 12-60 months.
-The power required to cool IT equipment in your data center far exceeds the power required to run that equipment.
-Overall power in the data center is fast reaching capacity as well and an obvious area that needs to be addressed is implementing cooling best practices where ever possible and utilization of in-row cooling to address hot spots.
+Overall power in the data center is fast reaching capacity as well, and an obvious area that needs to be addressed is implementing cooling best practices where ever possible and utilization of in-row cooling to address hot spots.
 In the same Uptime survey 42% of these data center managers expected to run out of power capacity within 12-24 months and another 23% claimed that they would run out of power capacity in 24-60 months.
 Greater attention to energy efficiency and consumption is critical.

-To optimize the cooling in your data center a good first step is an in-depth analysis of your current environment to gain a holistic understanding of your data center's environment, increased Awareness of your critical risk factors, benchmark of performance metrics, and generate a punch list of opportunities for cooling improvement.
-For help in this area we recommend our Data CenterCooling Efficiency Services.
 Heat is just one of the many factors that affects IT performance.
 Beat the heat with the scalable climate control solutions.
-From passive air to active liquid, the flexible cooling concepts are designed according to your requirements.
+From passive air to active liquid cooling; the best and most flexible cooling concepts are designed according to your requirements.
 Below are details on some of the latest energy efficient data center cooling solutions available.

-Server Room Cooling Solutions:
+Server Room Cooling Solutions

 Up to 60 kW cooling output, with three cooling modules possible per equipment rack.
 Read more:

-Effective Cooling Strategies For Today's Datacenters, Liquid Cooling for Data Centers, and Rack Cooling
+Effective Cooling Strategies For Today’s Datacenters ( https://www.42u.com/cooling-strategies.htm ), Liquid Cooling for Data Centers ( https://www.42u.com/liquid-cooling.htm ), and Rack Cooling ( https://www.42u.com/rack-cooling.htm ).

 Computer Room Cooling Services: